-The reason behind the apprehension is simple.
-The unfortunate reality is that, with the help of IVF, multiples pregnancies are becoming more and more common.
-Unfortunately, many pregnancies that appear as twins or more at the six week mark will appear as a singleton gestation by the end of the first trimester.
-More often than not, the reason for this is a condition known as vanishing twin syndrome.
+You’ve just had your first ultrasound and everything looks healthy.
+In fact, you saw two heartbeats.
+Twins!
+You’re pretty excited, and your intended parents are over the moon.
+But, everyone is telling you not to get too excited just yet.
+Why?
+Many pregnancies that appear as twins or more at the six-week mark may appear as a singleton gestation by the end of the first trimester.
+More often than not, the reason for this is a condition known as vanishing twin syndrome (VTS).

-First discovered and researched in 1945, the carrier’s body, other fetus, or placenta seems to absorb the tissue of the other twin, causing the visual effect of a “vanishing twin.”
-While some carriers may experience miscarriage symptoms to signify that a twin has died, things like cramping and bleeding, most will not exhibit typical miscarriage symptoms at all.
+Symptoms usually begin early in the first trimester and include bleeding, uterine cramps, and pelvic pain.
+While some carriers may experience miscarriage symptoms to signify that a twin has died, many will not exhibit typical signs.
 There will simply be one less heartbeat at the next ultrasound.

-The first thing you need to understand about vanishing twin syndrome (VTS) is that it’s no one’s fault.
-This is not the result of something your surrogate did or did not do and it’s not the fault of an improper medical dosage or administration.
-Researchers think that improper umbilical cord implantation or abnormal chromosomal composition may play a role in VTS.
+The first thing you need to understand about VTS is that it’s no one’s fault.
+This is not the result of something a surrogate did or did not do, and it’s not the fault of an improper medical dosage or administration.
+Researchers believe that improper umbilical cord implantation or abnormal chromosomal composition may play a role in VTS.